- As decapods, crabs belong to the same family as lobsters, prawns, and shrimps.

 #8: Opilio Crab

 The opilio crab (Chionoecetes opilio) is a species of snow crab, also known as opies.
 They live in the northwest Atlantic Ocean and the North Pacific Ocean.
-Male crabs are larger than females for this species and can grow up to 6.5 inches and will weigh up to 3 pounds.
+Male crabs are larger than females and can grow up to 6.5 inches and will weigh up to 3 pounds.
 These crabs are found at depths of 43 to 7,175 feet.

 #7: Dungeness Crab